WPBeginner

 Step 4: Importing Your Blogroll Links

-If you had been using the Links feature on your WordPress.com blog to store blogroll or other links, then you need to follow these instructions to import them.
+If you have been using the Links feature on your WordPress.com blog to store blogroll or other links, then you need to follow these instructions to import them.
 Users who were not using this feature can skip to Step 5.

 Blogroll links are exported in OPML format.
-It is an XML format which allows you to export and import your links and link categories.
+It is an XML format that allows you to export and import your links and link categories.
 Your WordPress.com links have an OPML file located at an address like this:

 http://example.wordpress.com/wp-links-opml.php

-Replace example with your WordPress.com blog’s subdomain.
-If you are using a custom domain with your WordPress.com blog, then your OPML file can be accessed by visiting a URL like this:
+If you are using a custom domain with your WordPress.com website, then your OPML file can be accessed by visiting a URL like this:

 http://www.example.com/wp-links-opml.php